BuildForSDG/team-279-Backend/README.md

 ## About

-# Backend App and API
-1. It has the following relational entities:
-    * Tender
-2. It has endpoints to CREATE, UPDATE, and DELETE each entity in the application
-3. Only an authorized user can access the endpoints

-## About

 What is this project about.
 Ok to enrich here or the section above it with an image.

 Once this repo has been setup on Codacy by the TTL, replace the above badge with the actual one from the Codacy dashboard, and add the code coverage badge as well.
 This is mandatory